Please read the following information before leaving for your expedition.

 DISEASE

 Please see below for immunization recommendations.
-Most diseases are prevented with basic safety cautions.
-Please see the CDC (cdc.gov) or WHO (who.int) websites for more information.
+Most diseases can be prevented with basic safety precautions.
+Please visit the CDC (cdc.gov) or WHO (who.int) websites for more information.
 Diseases present in this region of the U.S. include, but are not limited to, Lyme disease, rabies, bovine spongiform encephalopathy, pertussis, and West Nile Fever.

 Climate Change: Sea to Trees at Acadia National Park